DesertFoxHU/GeneralLibrary/README.md

 - Invitation System

 ## Invitation System
-The system is already included, but it's under testing.
+The system is already included, but it's under testing.<br>
-Documentation will be avaible after it's polished.
+Documentation will be avaible after it's polished.<br>
 See: `me.desertfox.gl.invitation` package

 ## Timed Actions